The Aikikai Foundation is the main style of Aikido because it is the original organisation, as recognised by the Japanese government in 1940.

 Aikido Success Blueprint - fast-track your Aiki skills to peak levels with this massive collection of unique knowledge It is ideal for beginners, seasoned students and even experienced instructors will benefit.

 Aikido First Aid Kit shows you how to prevent and treat injuries.
-It gives you the tools you need to help you on your journey to mastery.
-Plus, you'll get 4 other amazing Free Bonuses too!
+It gives you the tools to help you on your journey to mastery.
+Plus, get 4 other amazing Free Bonuses too!

 The fastest way to develop your skill is to train hard, but train smart.
 I will show you, step-by-step, exactly How to Train Smart!